AU-Master-Thesis/thesis/sections/3-methodology/study-1/simulation.typ

     [Robot-environment collisions], [An #acr("AABB") intersection, visualising each robot to environment collision and its magnitude.
 Shown as semi-transparent cuboids in red#sr.], ),
   caption: [
-    Every visualisable setting, and a description of how it has been chosen to visualise it.
+    Every visualisable setting, and a description of how it has been chosen to visualize it.
   ]
 )<table.simulation-visualisations>